-Falling by Susan Jane Bigelow is a short story in Bigelow’s Extrahuman Union universe, but you don’t need to read the other books in the series to enjoy it.
+This short story is set in Bigelow’s Extrahuman Union universe, but you don’t need to read the other books in the series to enjoy it.
 Instead of following the superhero, this story is from the point of view of the cool old lady who nurses the injured hero back to health and inspires him to get back in the fight.
 The futuristic and slightly dystopian setting hints at an awesomely bigger narrative, but this self-contained short story will leave you entertained and inspired.
 You can read it at the Book Smugglers.

 This is a very short, very funny story written in the style of an obituary for a supervillain.
 It’ll take less than five minutes of your time and will leave you laughing.
 Check it out at Daily Science Fiction.

 I tweeted about The Terrible a few months ago, but if you haven’t read it yet, it’s a great, punchy little story about a supervillain who learns his nemesis was never quite at his mercy like things appeared.
 There’s a fantastic twist at the beginning, lots of hilarious dialogue, and a wonderfully uplifting ending.
 Read it at Flash Fiction Online.

-The Ways Out by Sam J Miller is another one I mentioned on Twitter.
+This is another one I mentioned on Twitter.
 It’s a moving story about a crapsack world where people with superpowers are second-class citizens closely monitored by the government.
 It has a fantastically creative format, presented as surveillance clips summarized by the agent spying on two superpowered subjects.
 I won’t spoil the twist at the end, but it’s great, and there’s a beautiful theme of resistance throughout the story.
 You can find it at Clarkesworld Magazine.